dentarg/auth0-blog/_posts/2017-07-13-real-world-angular-series-part-6.markdown

 At the bottom of this form group, we'll add a `<p>` element alert to handle showing the custom dates/times group validation that we'll create.
 This message will conditionally indicate when the dates are out of range.

-The rest of the form fields should feel familiar and abide by the same rules as the first few that we created (ie., `title` and `location`).
+The rest of the form fields should feel familiar and abide by the same rules as the first few that we created (i.e., `title` and `location`).

 We want to disable our submit button if the form isn't valid.
 However, unlike template-driven forms, reactive forms [don't play nicely with a dynamic `[disabled]` directive](https://github.com/angular/angular/issues/11271).
 Instead, we'll use a dynamic _attribute_ (`[attr.disabled]`) on our submit button, setting it to `true` if the form is invalid or currently `submitting`.
 If the button should be enabled, we'll set it to `null` so that the `disabled` attribute is not activated.